nicokant/kjuicer.github.io/get-started.md

 Once you have selected your color it will stay until you change your choice, and any text you select will be highlighted in the desired color.

-You can change color by clicking on a different color, or also by using the keyboard shortcuts: 1 activates the yellow highlighter, 2 the light green one, 3 dark green, 4 activates the white one, which is the eraser.
+You can change color by clicking on a different one, or also by using the keyboard shortcuts: 1 activates the yellow highlighter, 2 the light green one, 3 dark green, 4 activates the white one, which is the eraser.

 In order for the summarizing mechanism to work properly and to allow it to create your prioritized notes and different sized summaries, you should highlight the text keeping in mind that:
 > the text you highlight should be re-readable all by itself, including necessary spaces and punctuation;